CDRT/docs/bios/settings/thinkpad/network.md

 <details><summary>Connection Status</summary>

-View only.
-One of 2 possible statuses:
+?> View only.

+Possible statuses:

 1.	**Disconnected** - device is not connected to this Wi-Fi network.
 Default.
 2. Connected - device is connected to this Wi-Fi network.